sibutrip/PrivacyLab/README.md

 ## `Health` (Gold Difficulty)

+- **Setup**: Before you start, you'll need to manually add steps to the simulator's Health app.
+Open Health and tap Steps > Add Data.
+Add any number of steps to today's step count.

 - **Step 1**: Go through the HealthKit documentation to find out how to request access the user's step count.
 You will also need to add this permission to the project's info.plist file.
 > [!TIP]
 > In Xcode, use ⌘ ⇧ 0 to open up the Swift Documentation.
 Search for HealthKit and look for ways to request authorization for reading health data.